Registration Review Process

 In its proposed decision, among other things, EPA will:

-- Present its proposed findings regarding the FIFRA standard, including the results of formal Endangered Species Act consultation, if needed, and the bases for these proposed findings;
+- Present its proposed findings regarding the FIFRA standard, including the results of formal Endangered Species Act (ESA) consultation, if needed, and the bases for these proposed findings;

 - Propose modifications to the way the pesticide is used if risk concerns are identified;